 I think it’s a blend of both.
 You let the mind flow freely, get to the core idea and then put your heart and soul into it once you’re fixated on what it is that you want to create.

 How do you keep yourself motivated and interested in your work?

-It’s not that hard to stay motivated with my work because there is so much positive volatility built in.
+It’s not that hard to stay motivated with my work because there is so much positive volatility built-in.
 No two days are ever the same.
-I’m always experimenting playing with the boundaries of what we’re doing at LOOM, which keeps things energized.
+I’m always experimenting with playing with the boundaries of what we’re doing at LOOM, which keeps things energized.

 Risking likeability and conformity in order to pursue something you’re passionate about.
 It also about cultivating joy and connecting with your inner child.

 Have you ever doubted your talent?
 If so, how did you work through your doubt?

 Of course.
 However, I think that doubt is a part of the process.
 Therefore, it’s less about me working through the doubt and more about just accepting its presence.
 When we start to feel like doubt is something we have to work through, it’s exhausting and keeps us from making leaps.
 Learning to coexist with doubt and still function is key—it doesn’t necessarily need to be exercised.

 You wrote an amazing book, Nurture.
 Writing a book is a big undertaking.
 How did you prepare for it and how did you explore what would make the book creative and your own?

 When I create, I create for myself.
 That always feels like a safe place to begin.
 So I made the book I wanted to read, and that was the guiding energy of my creative process.
 I wanted to create something that felt current, warm, evidence-based and inclusive.

 LOOM is such a special place—it’s very inspiring.
 Tell us about it.
 What was the inspiration?